nategood/commando/README.md

 ## Why?

-PHP's `$argv` magic variable and global `$_SERVER['argv']` make me cringe, [`getopt`](http://php.net/manual/en/function.getopt.php) isn't all that much better, and most other PHP CLI libraries are far too OOP bloated.
+PHP's `$argv` magic variable and global `$_SERVER['argv']` make me cringe, [`getopt`](http://php.net/manual/en/function.getopt.php) isn't all that much better, and most other PHP CLI libraries are far too bloated for many cases.
 Commando gets down to business without a ton of overhead, removes the common boilerplate stuff when it comes to handling CLI input, all while providing a clean and readable interface.

 ## Installation

-*Commando requires that you are running PHP 5.3 or higher.*
+*Commando requires that you are running PHP 5.6 or higher.*

 Commando is [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) compliant and can be installed using [Composer](http://getcomposer.org/).
 Add `nategood/commando` to your `composer.json`